 Retirement and 401(k) Plans.
-We offer a 401(k) plan to our employees based in the United States, including our named executive officers.
-The 401(k) plan provides for a company matching contribution based on the amount the employee voluntarily contributes, up to a maximum amount.
-In addition, all our named executive officers, except Mr. Powell, are participants in a defined benefit retirement plan, which is described in "Executive Compensation - Pension Benefits in Fiscal 2009."
+We offer 401(k) plans to our employees based in the United States, including our named executive officers.
+These plans vary by subsidiary, but in general provide for a company matching contribution based on the amount the employee voluntarily contributes, up to a maximum amount.
+In addition, our named executive officers are all participants in a defined benefit retirement plan, which is described in "Executive Compensation - Pension Benefits in Fiscal 2007."
 This plan was closed to new participants at the end of fiscal 2005, as we shifted our focus to providing defined contribution benefit plans to employees.

 All our named executive officers are employees-at-will and can retire at any time.
-Executives who retire early (before the normal retirement age of 65 under our retirement plans) will receive reduced benefits under our defined benefit retirement plan.
+Executives who retire early (before the normal retirement age of 65 under our retirement plans) will receive reduced benefits.
 We do not offer extra years of credited service to participants in retirement plans, except under our change in control agreements with our named executive officers, and we do not have a supplemental executive retirement plan.